 In this instance, the proposed TSERS and LGERS cap factor rules and fiscal note were published in the NC Register and on the DST website for the public to review and provide comment as required under the Administrative Procedure Act.
 The required comment period is 60 days.
-In this instance, the comment period for the CBBC rules began on January 2, 2018, and ended on March 5, 2018.
-Ms. Rowe stated that the public hearing on the rules was held on January 25, 2018, from 2-4 p.m. in the Dogwood Conference Room of DST.
-At the public hearing, comments were made by Katie Cornetto, attorney with Schwartz & Shaw, PLLC, and Michael Crowell, attorney representing plaintiffs in the CBBC litigation.
+In this instance, the comment period for the CBBC rules ran from January 2, 2018, to March 5, 2018.
+Ms. Rowe outlined that she collected comments from the public hearing held January 25, 2018, from 2-4p.m. in the Dogwood Conference Room of DST.
+These comments were given by Katie Cornetto, attorney with Schwartz and Shaw, PLLC, and Michael Crowell, attorney representing plaintiffs in the CBBC litigation.

-Ms. Rowe stated that during the comment period, DST also received written comments from the following entities: N.C.
+During the comment period, DST also received written comments from the following entities: N.C.
 School Boards Association, Johnston County Board of Education, Wilkes County Board of Education, Cabarrus County Board of Education, Union County Board of Education, Pender County Board of Education, Wilson County Board of Education and Dare County Board of Education.
-The written comments and transcript of the public hearing were provided to the board members for their review prior to the board meeting.